 This business unit has a predominant focus on the Companion Animal Market within Animal Health.
 The business has shown strong growth over the past few years driven by our endectoparasiticide, Advocate.

-However, turnover reduced by £8.5 million (11.4%) to £66.2 million in 2017 (2016 growth: 3.4%).
-The decline in turnover is due to commercial strategy employed in response to new product competition, for example our own generic product in the pesticide market.
-Measures have been implemented to protect future sales when Advocate shortly comes out of patent.
+Turnover reduced by £19.2 million (28.9%) to £47.1 million in 2018.
+The decline in turnover is due mainly to a change in commercial strategy in response to competitive pressure and generic competition.

-Our Farm Animal business continues to struggle in the face of generic competition in a market where commercial prices are a key factor but despite this challenge performance was better than expected.

-Performance in Ireland was also stronger than expected.